-Before the Pandemic struck - Nina and her husband, Mike Harrison, had begun traveling South in their Airstream Camper during the winter months - and she had performed in places such as Sebastian, FL, Austin, TX, Nashville, TN and Asheville, NC.
-They enjoyed the music scenes in these areas and loved meeting the people, sharing fun, adventure, culture, history and the beauty of dark sky and nature.
+Nina and her husband, Mike Harrison, have been traveling cross country in recent years - in their Airstream Camper during the winter months - often performing along the way.
+They enjoy the various music scenes and love meeting people, sharing adventure, culture, history and the beauty of nature and dark skies.

 During the Pandemic, she had provided Virtual Therapeutic Music Programs at Healthcare Facilities - and had also worked in collaboration with friend - multi-instrumentalist, Kevin Gallagher and "virtual" friend - video producer, Tom Caraher.
 During that period - they had made several music videos together - most all, with important social messages.